vasilakisfil/Introspected-REST/README.md

 Usually metadata is much less volatile than data, if not static, except runtime metadata that depend on the request and the resource at the given time and state respectively.

 ### 9.2.
-MicroTypes: modules composing a Media Type
+MicroTypes: reusable modules composing a Media Type
 > Imagine how poor the Web would have been if we had limited HTML to what was
 > needed by an FTP client.
 That's what most JSON APIs are today.
 >